Sitecore/Sitecore-Instance-Manager/.github/ISSUE_TEMPLATE.md

-### Before reporting issue read this aloud:
+!!!
+Before reporting issue read this aloud: !!!

-I solemnly swear that the issue I am going to report is reproducible on the latest QA version which I downloaded from http://dl.sitecore.net/updater/qa/sim today.
+I solemnly swear that the issue I am going to report is reproducible on the latest QA version which was downloaded today from http://dl.sitecore.net/updater/qa/sim

-### Issue Template

-(delete all text above and including this line, and modify template below)
+!!! delete this line and all lines above, and modify template below !!!

 **Importance:**
 * **Critical** (I need this issue to be fixed)